christopheradams/christopheradams.io/_posts/2026-02-10-the-shop-is-open.md

 link: https://shop.christopheradams.io
 ---

-I've now opened a digital photography gallery at **[shop.christopheradams.io]**.
+I've now opened a digital gallery at **[shop.christopheradams.io]**.
 This is a direct source for collectors to acquire unique editions of my work.

 Many of the photographs listed for sale were first exhibited at my solo show *[Island of Another Scene]* (May--August 2025, Taipei), where I was guided by The Studio's Cesar Reyes and Jessica Lin to put a price on my images.
-The digital gallery will now make these and other works available going forward.
+The digital gallery will make these and other works available going forward.

 The business of selling photographs usually involves a complex calculus of edition sizes, print dimensions, paper stock, framing materials, inventory management, and shipping costs.
-I've simplified the equation by only offering a single edition of each work.
+I've simplified the equation by offering only a *single* edition of each work.

 I gleaned the spirit and mechanics of treating an artwork as unique from the practice of German photographer [Wolfgang Tillmans].
 His photographs are